marstonstudio/crossUserMedia/encoder/js/README.md

 ## Building the npm package

-Now execute the full build which compiles the base ffmpeg libraries, compiles the encoder.js wrapper, and installs the output into the node_modules/encoderjs folder in the frontend project.
+Now execute the full build which compiles the base FFMPEG libraries, compiles the encoder.js wrapper, and installs the output into the node_modules/encoderjs folder in the frontend project.
 Run the [build.sh](/encoder/js/build.sh) script in the `encoder/js/` folder.
 ```